 It can be harder to diagnose non-physical effects of an accident.
 Their impact is no less severe than a physical issue and should be treated no less urgently.

-Pain After a Car Accident Demands Your Attention
+Neck or Back Pain After a Car Accident Demands Your Attention

 Any of these issues, however minor, may belie a more severe issue.
 It’s not uncommon to find yourself in pain days or weeks after an accident.
 The intensity can grow over time, so be sure to get the medical attention you need.